fjuercke/2025_MPRM_Petrie_etal_JAR/README.md

 The code presented here is an iteration of the MPRM model.
-A version of the algorithm that integrates additional factors and convolutions of those factors is under further development, and will be presented in a separate paper where the additional parameters are used to consider movement across longer distances and different environments and landscapes (Orengo et al. n.d.in prep).
-That version can be found here:
+A version of the algorithm that integrates additional factors and convolutions of those factors is under further development, and will be presented in a separate paper where the additional parameters are used to consider movement across longer distances and different environments and landscapes (Orengo et al. n.d.).
+The repository can be found here:

 https://github.com/horengo/Multitemporal-and-multifactor-probailistic-corridor-networks